Skip to main content

 Full text search

-Click the link called Search the full text of a bill on the Bill Information page.
+Click the link called Document search on the Bill's page Advanced ways to search for bills section.
 That link will take you to the Legislative Search page with the bill search base and the current biennium preselected.
 Enter a search term and click the Search button to execute the search.

 You may also use the Topical Index prepared by the Code Reviser's Office.
 You can search by topic or letter.
 The index is updated daily.